RobbieHember/fcgadgets/README.md

 ![image info](./images/fcgadgets_project_types.png)

 ## SMALL PROJECTS (WITH JUPYTER NOTEBOOKS)
-Run in 30 minutes or its free!
 When projects consist of fewer than 20 stands, or 20 scenarios for one stand, **cbrunner** can be controlled by spreadsheet and run within Jupyter Notebooks.
 Assumptions about the event chronology for each scenario can be set manualy in the ProjectConfig.xlsx spreadsheet, while assumptions about stand growth from BatchTIPSY.exe can be manually set in GrowthCurvesTIPSY_Parameters.xlsx.

-Through the FCI program, many project templates have been established so you're never starting from scratch.

 When the number of ensembles exceeds one, the model knows to treat stands like ensembles (i.e. N_Stand = N_Ensemble for each scenario).
 This makes it lightning fast to run 1,000s of ensembles.
 Even if some scenarios have no stochastic simulations, N_Ensemble is a project-level parameter that cannot be differentatied among scenarios.